 We draw attention to Notes 4(d) and Note 5 to the financial statements.
-The financial statements include limited recourse notes valued at €981,138 (2012: €450,390) and derivative financial instruments valued at €2,520 (2012: €2,507) whose values are estimated using the valuation method discussed in Notes 2(d)(iv) and Note 11 in the absence of readily ascertainable market values.
+The financial statements include limited recourse notes valued at 1,139,484 (2013: 981,138) and derivative financial instruments valued at 2,606 (2013: 2,520) whose values are estimated using the valuation method discussed in Notes 2(d)(iv) and Note 11, in the absence of readily ascertainable market values.
 However, because of the inherent uncertainty of valuation, those estimated values may differ significantly from the values that would have been used had a ready market for these financial instruments existed or another valuation method been adopted, and the differences could be material.
-We have not qualified our opinion in this regards.
+Our opinion is not modified with respect to this matter.